 You may have ductwork that isn’t big enough, causing kinks where there are turns and bends.
 This reduces airflow and prevents you from getting all the cool air you need.
 Kinks in the ductwork are sharper bends and turns and make more resistance.
 For good air flow, there needs to be the least amount of resistance as possible.
 Undersized ductwork could be preventing you from cooling your home all the way down.

 Tears may occur on your ductwork, that will leak the air your AC just worked hard to cool.
 There are a few things that can be done to repair a leak, someone can try to seal it themselves by hand, replace the entire ductwork or you can you have us perform an Aeroseal to seal up your ductwork.
 We recommend Aeroseal because it’s a technology that uses polymer particles blown through your duct work and seals the leaks from the inside.

 4.)
 Dirty Air Filter

 Whens the last time you changed you air filter?
 Chances are you just realised you don’t know or its been a long time.

 A clean air filter is necessary for your ducts to have good airflow.
 Your blower motor for your ductwork pulls air through the filter, thus filtering the dirt in the air that is pulled through to keep your unit clean.
-Eventually, after filtering so much air for months at a time your air filter will have so much build up that it will restrict the air flow of your system.
+Eventually, after filtering so much air for months at a time your air filter will have so much build up that it will restrict the air flow of your system, reducing efficiency.
 This may cause dirt build up in your fan and coil, so even if you change the filter there may already be build up on the coil restricting air flow.
-Build up on the coil can also decrease your system’s efficiency by making it harder for you systems freon to absorb heat and remove it from your home.
+Build up on the coil will decrease your system’s efficiency by making it harder for you systems freon to absorb heat and remove it from your home.

 5.)Fan Motors Going Out